 While business processes have become more complex, many organizations are still relying on manual or inconsistent reporting to decide how to optimize or improve already automated processes, and to identify patterns and bottlenecks.
 Almost half (48%) of companies only perform periodic log analysis, while 1 in 4 are using manual ad-hoc reporting.
 This lack of visibility and strategic oversight increases the chances that critical business processes are inefficient, take too long or could break unnoticed, and cause harm to revenue and reputation.

 RPA produces short term benefits, but mounting challenges include managing security

 Respondents recognized RPA (Robotic Process Automation) as one component in the broader process automation landscape; for companies using RPA, 65% report that RPA improves quality, minimizes errors and helps deliver automation quickly.
 However, 91% say that their organization experienced challenges from their RPA deployments such as script maintenance, IT control and compliance issues.
 Alarmingly, almost half say they encountered challenges managing security.

 To download the full report, go to camunda.com/state-of-process-automation

 Camunda commissioned Vanson Bourne to survey 400 IT decision makers in the US and Europe during August and September 2020, to benchmark enterprise adoption and determine the biggest trends, challenges and opportunities for improvement in process automation.

 Camunda is an open source software company innovating process automation with a developer-friendly approach that is standards-based, highly scalable and collaborative for business and IT.

-A community of thousands of users across companies such as Allianz, ING, and Vodafone design, automate and improve mission-critical business processes end-to-end with Camunda, enabling them to build software applications more flexibly, collaboratively and efficiently, gaining the business agility, visibility and scale needed to drive digital transformation.
+A community of thousands of users across companies such as ING and Vodafone design, automate and improve mission-critical business processes end-to-end with Camunda, enabling them to build software applications more flexibly, collaboratively and efficiently, gaining the business agility, visibility and scale needed to drive digital transformation.
 To learn more visit camunda.com.